balu1006/ecommerce-web-page/README.md

 - Edit HTML in `index.html` and styles in `css/style.css`.
 - Replace or add images under the `images/` folder as needed.

-## Contributing

-Contributions are welcome — open a PR with bug fixes or improvements.

-## License

-This project has no license specified.
-Add a LICENSE file if you want to apply one.